Red Sea crisis: Houthis within Yemen

-The Houthi movement is an Iran-backed Zaydi Shia Islamist militant organization that exercises de facto control over parts of Yemen, though it is not the country's internationally recognized government; the Houthi takeover in Yemen in 2014 resulted in the group's acquisition of the capital city of Sanaa, but the anti-Houthi Presidential Leadership Council remains recognized by the international community as Yemen's legitimate government.
+The Houthi movement is an Iran-backed Zaydi Shia Islamist militant organization that exercises control over parts of Yemen, though it is not the country's internationally recognized government.
+The Houthi takeover in Yemen in 2014 resulted in the group's acquisition of the capital city of Sanaa, but the anti-Houthi Presidential Leadership Council remains recognized by the international community as Yemen's legitimate government.

 After this conflict grew into an ongoing civil war, millions of residents were internally displaced, and a Saudi-led coalition responded by imposing a blockade of Yemen.
 These combined to shrink the economy by half and contributed to famine in Yemen since 2016, one of the worst in the world.
 The US military destroyed drones in Yemen's Houthi-held region and over the Red Sea due to perceived threats, exacerbating tensions in the conflict-ridden area.
 This comes amidst ongoing attacks by the Houthis and challenges to diplomatic efforts to end the Yemeni war.